zunicd/Language-of-Proteins/notebooks/embeddings/README.md

 <img src="images/data_flow.png" style="zoom:75%;" />

 - We started with the cleaning step as some data that we received from InstaDeep needed to be cleaned before further processing.
-- As we mentioned earlier, pre-trained models accept sequences in fasta format, hence in the 2nd step we converted .csv files to fasta files.
+- The pre-trained models we used accept sequences in fasta format, hence in the 2nd step we converted .csv files to fasta files.
 - In the 3rd step we computed embeddings.
 - To have ProSE embeddings stored in the same format as the output from ESM models, in the 4th step we converted .h5 files to .pt (PyTorch) files.
 - And finally, in the 5th step we extracted features and a target variable, and we were ready for modelling.